Congress seeks special session of Haryana Assembly to discuss farm Bills | Headlines

 The opposition Congress on Friday sought a special session of the Haryana Assembly to discuss the “impact and ramifications” of three farm-related Bills passed by the Lok Sabha.
 Former Chief Minister Bhupinder Singh Hooda said his party will move a resolution against the legislations when the assembly session is convened.

-Led by Hooda, who is the Leader of the Opposition in the state assembly, a delegation of Haryana Congress MLAs submitted a memorandum to Satyadev Narayan Arya in this regard.
+Led by Hooda, who is the Leader of the Opposition in the state assembly, a delegation of Haryana Congress MLAs submitted a memorandum to Governor Satyadeo Narain Arya in this regard.
 “We request you to recommend to the Union government not to pursue the Bills recently passed in the Lok Sabha as these are against the interest of millions of small and marginal farmers,” the Congress said in the memorandum.

 “We request you to convene a special session to discuss the impact and ramifications of these legislations,” the party added.
 The Congress said any move to “disturb” the present procurement system may deepen “social unrest" amongst farmers of the state”.